 Official transcripts from each institution attended bearing the seal of the college, signature of the registrar and showing degree conferred, if applicable, are required.
-A new employee who does not have a Texas Teacher Certificate and will be applying for a one-year certificate will need two official copies of all transcripts.

 Transcripts from foreign countries must be evaluated by a professional evaluation service to determine the equivalency of the coursework.
 The applicant is responsible for this evaluation and any costs associated with it.